codahale/veil/docs/src/design/mres.md

 ## Decryption

 Decryption begins as follows, given the recipient's key pair, $d_R$ and $Q_R$, the sender's public key, $Q_S$.

-An unkeyed duplex is initialized and used to absorb the sender's public key:
+First, a duplex is initialized with a constant key and used to absorb the sender's public key:

 $$
 \text{Cyclist}(\texttt{veil.mres}, \epsilon, \epsilon) \\